aurelilia/dotfiles/README.md

 Then simply deploy with `ansible-playbook`; assuming your targets have a running ssh server accepting connections and you aren't going to use HASSIO integration:
-`ansible-playbook -K -e "hassio_token=NONE" site.yml`
+`ansible-playbook -K site.yml`

 ### Warning regarding updates
 These dotfiles are configured in such a way that they auto-update, meaning that they are redeployed on `localhost` when a new commit on `origin/main` is found.
 For this to work, the repo must live in `~/.local/share/dotfiles`.
-Remove the last autostart entry in `.i3/config` to disable this.
+Remove the last autostart entry in `.config/i3/config` to disable this.